kominoshja/budini.xyz/blogposts/tech/2018-08-26-the-case-against-my-router.md

 featured_image: '/images/Sidebar/Tech/router.jpg'
 ---

-So recently I installed [Pi-hole](https://pi-hole.net/), and was too lazy to manually edit the DNS record in all of my devices (I have a lot of devices in my network ._.)
+So recently I installed [Pi-hole](https://pi-hole.net/), and was too lazy to manually edit the DNS record in all of my devices (I have a lot of devices in my network :neutral_face: )

 That means that I needed to edit the DNS record directly from my router.
 Easy peasy...Right?

 My ISP is [ALBtelecom](https://www.albtelecom.al), and while they do have a good service, their routers aren't the best out there.
 I have the [HG531 V1](https://consumer.huawei.com/eg-en/support/smart-home/hg531-v1-10/).
-This guy is good enough for my devices, so I like it
+This guy is good enough for my devices, so I like it.
 Now, it's no secret that every ISP provides their DNS, and I get that.
 The problem arose when I wanted to change it.

 ALBtelecom told me my router credentials were
 <br /> * `admin`<br /> * `U5er!us3r!`<br />
 So I log in and I see only these panels.